aireaire/openshift-homework/Readme.md

 __*openshift-applier*__ role.

-- #### Jenkins pod is running with a persistent volume The `cicd.yaml` playbook updates master configuration to use **jenkins-persistent** template when creating pod for Jenkins Pipeline Build Strategy.
+- #### Jenkins pod is running with a persistent volume Master configuration is updated to use **jenkins-persistent** template when creating pod for Jenkins Pipeline Build Strategy.

 Following block is added to the `/etc/origin/master/master-config.yaml` on master nodes: